andrewmaltezthomas/16S_Analysis/README.md

 ### Notes:
 * Assumes that pear is called as "pear-merger". **If not, change this in the script.**
 * By default, reads are quality filtered using an average *phred-like* quality of 20. **If not, change this in the script.**
-* Assumes that the primer pair is Forward: CCTACGGGRSGCAGCAG and Reverse: ATTAGAWACCCVHGTAGTCC.
+* Assumes that the primer pair is Forward: CCTACGGGRSGCAGCAG and Reverse: ATTAGAWACCCVHGTAGTCC (reverse complement).
 **If not, change this in the script.**

 **alternative_sequence_filtering.py** - Will filter reads by average quality (default 20) using prinseq, merge paired-end reads using PEAR, trim the 16S primers using cutadapt (allowing a maximum of 2 mismatches) and filter by size (minimum 300nt).
 A report is generated at the end showing numbers for each filter.